All About Marriage and Family Therapists

 - Collect information about clients, using techniques such as testing, interviewing, discussion, or observation.

-Below is a list of the skills most Marriage and Family Therapists say are important on the job.
+These are the skills Marriage and Family Therapists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.